Bamboo fish trap weaving

 Carving bamboo poles into bamboo sticks

-First impression about learning bamboo fish trap weaving was a bit strange.
-Because Mr. Boonchuay hopped onto his motorbike and off he went.
-He came back half an hour later with some 3 m long, green bamboo poles of about 5 cm diameter.
-Which was an interesting sight.
-Somebody driving a motorbike and is balancing a bundle of long poles on his shoulder.
-We split these poles again and again, until we had a heap of about 5 mm wide bamboo sticks.
-Not all of them were split straight, but the majority was.
+My first impression of learning bamboo fish trap weaving was a bit strange.
+Mr. Boonchuay hopped onto his motorbike, and off he went.
+Half an hour later, he returned with some 3 m long, green bamboo poles of about 5 cm diameter, which was an exciting sight.
+He was driving his motorbike and was balancing a bundle of long poles on his shoulder.

 Crafting bamboo sticks into the various design elements of the fish trap